sverweij/dependency-cruiser/doc/rules-reference.md

 ## The structure of an individual rule

-An individual rule consists at least of a `from` and a `to` attribute that contain one or more conditions that trigger the rule, so a minimal rule will look like this:
+A rule consists at least of a `from` and a `to` attribute that contain one or more conditions that trigger the rule, so a minimal rule will look like this:

 ```json
 {